 - Vermont History Museum – artifacts from Native American tribes and Revolutionary War items

-- Brag Farm Sugar House and Gift Shop
+- Brag Farm Sugar House

 - The Pavilion – reconstructed regional hotel from 1876 houses government offices today

 - Take a pottery class at Montpelier Mud

 - Coburn Covered Bridge – dated 1851